lucianoayres/taco/README.md

 ### 5. Installing Taco

-To install Taco so you can use it from anywhere, you can move the executable to your local bin directory:
+To install Taco so you can use it from anywhere, move the executable to your local bin directory:

 ```bash
 sudo make install